aws-samples/serverless-go-demo/README.md

 The query separates cold starts from other requests and then gives you p50, p90 and p99 percentiles.

+The times bellow were obtained while running the sample code with 128MB of RAM and arm64 architecture.

 ```
 filter @type="REPORT"
 | fields greatest(@initDuration, 0) + @duration as duration, ispresent(@initDuration) as coldStart